Date: May 18 – July 1, 2022

 Course #: LR 288:604

-This 3-credit hours course is presented in a modified, self-paced format.
+Course objectives will be met through instructor designed lessons and activities, the course text, supplemental readings and videos, discussions, reflections & tests.
+This course is presented in a modified, self-paced format.
 Participants are expected to access the course and post regularly (at least once a week) and make reasonable progress, but there are no due dates attached to individual assignments.
 Instead there are 2 absolute due dates (mid-term and the last day of class) to provide flexibility and to better accommodate participants’ busy schedules.

 By the end of the course, participants will…

 How Does This Course Support The Iowa Core?

 The information and strategies presented in this course improve students’ opportunities for school and, ultimately, life success.
 It provides insight into how to reach and teach children in poverty and gives educators a realistic and doable slate of practices that work.
 Destroying the corrosive power of poverty will impact across all disciplines, subject/content areas, and age levels to improve thinking and learning.
 All students must be proficient learners and reach their maximum potential.
 This falls in line with the Iowa Core that states school preparation should produce the following:

 Course Topics that Support Instructional Practices and Strategies: